YuLab-SMU/yulab-smu.github.io/content/contributions.md

 <a href="/contribution-knowledge-mining/" style="color:black;font-weight:normal">

-Knowledge discovery for precision medicine big data is an important aspect in promoting clinical translational applications.
-By mining biomedical knowledge, it is possible to drive the discovery of new biomedical knowledge.
-We have implemented a series of methods and tools, including: (1) for the first time, implementing biological theme comparison for complex experimental designs, (2) universal enrichment analysis methods for interpreting omics data, (3) measuring semantic similarity to assist in biological knowledge discovery, (4) cistromic data mining to aid in the discovery of (unknown) co-regulators, (5) integration of biological knowledge to enhance the biological interpretability of single-cell clustering, and (6) characterization of single-cell functional states and identification of spatial specific biological functions.
-This series of methods and software enables a more diverse range of biomedical knowledge to be applied at a greater variety of species, allowing biomedical knowledge to support biological big data mining and extract novel and potential disoveries.
+Knowledge discovery within precision medicine big data is crucial for advancing clinical translational applications.
+By leveraging biomedical knowledge, we can facilitate the uncovering of new insights in biomedicine.
+We have developed a suite of methods and tools, including: (1) pioneering biological theme comparison for complex experimental designs, (2) universal enrichment analysis methods for omics data interpretation, (3) semantic similarity measurement to aid in biological knowledge discovery, (4) cistromic data mining for identifying co-regulators, (5) integration of biological knowledge to enhance single-cell clustering interpretability, and (6) characterization of single-cell functional states and identification of spatial specific biological functions.
+These methods and software broaden the application of biomedical knowledge across diverse species, facilitating biological big data mining and uncovering novel disoveries.

 </a>